sreejakr/NEON-Lidar-Data-Processing/README.md

 🔹 Each LiDAR point contains:

+We are filtering the dataset to show only the records related to the **BART (Bartlett Experimental Forest)** site.

 <img width="436" alt="Screenshot 2025-02-24 at 18 33 21" src="https://github.com/user-attachments/assets/b263260f-c1a0-4803-9cd3-97c63f3eaabd" />

 In this dataset, the LiDAR data is unclassified (Classification = 0 for all points).